 • The Atlantic magazine's Lisa Mundy in “Why Silicon Valley is so Awful to Women” quotes Joelle Emerson and others describing implicit and explicit gender bias and sexism in the (very left-hemisphere) world of technology -- initiated and led by a handful of men -- that now dominates the globe.
 Women working in tech today make up between 15% and 30%.

-• Decades ago, Dr’s Carol Gilligan, Deborah Tannen, and Riane Eisler's best-selling books focused on the inherent gender imbalance evident in our culture and exemplified in language -- a left-hemisphere strength.
+• Decades ago, Dr’s Carol Gilligan, Deborah Tannen, and Riane Eisler's and neurosurgeon, Leonard Shlain's best-selling books focused on the inherent gender imbalance evident in our culture and exemplified in language -- a left-hemisphere strength.
 Today in Washington, the political Right's narrower, more direct and assertive left-hemisphere message proves simpler to convey in sound-bites than the Democratic Party's more all-embracing right-hemisphere platform.
 Currently in the US House of Representatives, 19% are women -- 78 Democratic and 26 Republican.

 (To keep the above, very brief, synthesis simple, my take on how this understanding can change the world is obviously sweepingly general!
 That said, understanding our common physiological differences as well as similarities opens the door to more easily seeing -- though not necessarily agreeing with -- those who think or act differently.
 Best scenario -- this understanding enables us to better "hold the tension of the opposites" so that an alliance between the left and right -- brain hemispheres and political parties -- might be possible.
 A middle way?
 At a time when more women are speaking out, the intention here is to expand and extend the concept of Feminism by adding this science-based criteria extolling the virtues of the right-hemisphere's manifestation of 'Feminine principles'.
 The 'soft' virtues that neuroscience tells us are not exclusive to women (although they may be more innately resonant with women) but also to the very many men who get it, customarily not corporate or political leaders!
 With partcular thanks to the work of the men whose neuroscience is referenced here -- as well as the prescient women -- all have affirmed the blessing of the life-enhancing values of empathy.
 A level of mutual caring which should be a goal for us all to acknowledge and work toward -- if for no other ethical reason, for future generations.
 For the sake of all life on Earth, we urgently need to awaken from our easy Western complacency and apply this knowledge to how and where humanity goes from here -- personally and collectively, locally and globally.
 Lets just hope it will be soon enough.)